demisto/content/Packs/ContentManagement/Scripts/GetPrBranches/README.md

-Field-display script that gets the branch names from "Pull Request Creation" incidents to use in the incident field "Pull Request Branch".
+Field-display script that gets the branch names from "Pull Request Creation" incidents to use in the "Pull Request Branch" incident field.

 ## Script Data
 ---